|For one weekend every September, the Monterey Fairgrounds become a jazz utopia. On five stages for approximately 30 hours, jazz is

 power that he can get from his tiny instrument.
 Hopefully in the future, his poppish repertoire will include some jazz tunes.

-Two Quartets.
-His band with Steve Wilson on alto, soprano and flute, bassist Scott Colley and drummer Brian Blade, was matched
+Quartets.
+His band with Steve Wilson on alto, soprano and flute, bassist Scott Colley and drummer Brian Blade, was matched with the

 Somi, a major new singer, displayed a great voice, a very wide range, and the ability to use her breathing sounds percussively.
 Her